sloumdrone/burrow/README.md

 # Burrow
 A client/browser that accesses _gopherspace_.
 It is under current early stage development.

+__NOTE:__ The current version of _Burrow_ will not run on some versions of OSX, and will look _really really_ bad on the versions that it does run on.
+It has not been tested on Windows.
+It looks and runs great on Ubuntu though, like this:

  ![Burrow browser](http://brianmevans.com/files/burrow_01.png "Burrow v0.1.8 main window")